 Interestingly, my surface pro-inspired a fellow artist friend to try digital drawing, and she got an iPad.
 After messing around with her iPad one afternoon, I decided to take the plunge and when Apple released a new iPad Pro in late 2018 (and along with it a second-generation Apple Pencil) I decided to order both and do an artist side-by-side comparison of these two powerful digital illustration setups.
-Based on the feedback that was a helpful article for many, so I’ve updated this post with new thoughts and images of the iPad Pro vs the newer Surface Pro 7.
+Based on the feedback that was a helpful article for many, so I’ve updated this post with new thoughts and images of the Surface Pro vs iPad.

 Hardware I’m Reviewing:

 My First Impressions of the iPad Pro for Digital Art

 Tablet: Transitioning from a 2015 iPad air, my first impressions of the iPad Pro was surprise that the dimensions and weight seemed identical.
 Although they differ slightly in technical measurements, in hand the 11 inch iPad was nearly identical in dimensions and felt very similar in weight in my hand.

 Drawing Stylus: My initial impression of the pencil was instantly favorable.
 The 2nd generation Apple Pencil feels incredibly light in the hand.
 Compared to the Surface Pro Pen the Apple Pencil is thinner, shorter, and lighter weight- making it easier and more intuitive to hold, use, and draw with.